conda/conda/docs/source/user-guide/tasks/manage-environments.rst

 First, create your environment and activate it::

-  Conda create -n test-env
+  conda create -n test-env
-  Conda activate test-env
+  conda activate test-env

 To list any variables you may have, run ``conda env config vars list``.